arvaibhav/drf-assignment-drawing-board/readme.md

 * PROTECTED_READ_WRITE: Only authenticated users can read and modify the drawing board.
 * USER_READ: Only the owner and users shared with can read the drawing board.
 * USER_READ_WRITE: Only the owner and users shared with can read and modify the drawing board.

+___

+# Drawing Session Process Flow
+The DrawingSession model defines how a user can perform actions on a drawing board, capturing and storing the details of each action.
+Below is the working flow for handling drawing sessions:

+---

+### WebSocket Functionality (Planned)

+In the future, WebSocket functionality will be added to enable real-time collaboration on drawing sessions.
+Here are the checks and features that will be implemented:

+1. **User Start Session:** When a user begins drawing, the client will send a "start session" request along with the necessary meta-data to initiate the drawing session.
+If the user is not authenticated or does not have the right permissions, an error will be returned.

+2. **User End Session:** When a user completes drawing, the client will send an "end session" request along with the respective meta-data to conclude the drawing session.
+If the user is not authenticated or does not have the right permissions, an error will be returned.

+3. **Interactions During Ongoing Session:** If another user attempts to interact with a drawing session that is already ongoing, an error will be returned, indicating that an action is in progress by another user.
+This ensures that only one user can perform actions on a drawing session at a time.

+4. **Unauthorized User Interactions:** If a user tries to interact with a drawing session but is not authenticated or does not have the appropriate permissions, an error will be returned.
+This ensures that only authorized users can perform actions on a drawing board.

+5. **Undo/Redo Version System:** A versioning system will be implemented to allow users to undo and redo actions within a drawing session.
+Each action will be assigned a version number, and users will be able to navigate through versions to achieve undo/redo functionality.

+####    Performing Actions:
+The user can perform various actions, defined in core/constants.py within the ActionTypeEnum class.
+These actions include:

+  -   Freehand drawing (FREEHAND_DRAW)
+  - Drawing lines (DRAW_LINE)
+  - Drawing polygons (DRAW_POLYGON)
+  - Writing text (WRITE_TEXT)
+---